Fractured Magic: Chapter Twenty-Seven

 “And Prince Nochdvor offered to contribute to expenses, unlike a certain someone I could name.
 Not that we’d hear of it, but it’s the thought that counts.”
 Isobel added, “I don’t care if you are Egil, Roman.
 You’re not Alfheimr royalty.”

 Leandros regretted agreeing to this as soon as he stepped outside.
-The rain beat heavily on the cobblestone streets, washing them clean.
-Roman stepped right out into it, laughed, and lifted his hands so that rain pooled on his palms.
+Rain beat heavily on the cobblestone streets, washing them clean.
+While Leandros tested the temperature of it with just his good hand, Roman stepped right out into the street, laughed, and lifted his own so that rain pooled on his palms.
 When he turned back to Leandros, his smile was wide.
-“It’s not too late to ask the Ranulfs for use of their carriage, if you don’t want to get wet.”
+“It’s not too late to ask the Ranulfs for the use of their carriage, if you don’t want to get wet.”

 It sounded like a challenge, so Leandros joined Roman in the downpour.
-It was bitingly cold, colder than Leandros had expected.
-He wrinkled his nose, making Roman laugh again.
-“Wait,” he said, disappearing back inside and returning a moment later with an umbrella far too finely made to belong to him.
-He opened it, then passed it off to Leandros.
+It was bitingly cold, colder than Leandros’ quick test had prepared him for, and he wrinkled his nose at it, making Roman laugh again.
+“Wait here,” he said, disappearing inside and returning a moment later with a black umbrella.
+After opening it, he passed it off to Leandros.
 “You really don’t want your bandage getting wet.”

-The passersby—not that there were many, in this rain—paid them little mind, and Leandros ached with how much he missed this part of being with Roman.
-In Roman’s presence, he was never Prince Nochdvor or Your Highness, he was simply Leandros.
+The passersby—not that there were many, in this downpour—paid them little mind, and Leandros ached with how much he missed this part of being with Roman.
+In Roman’s presence, he was never Prince Nochdvor or Your Highness.
+When it was just the two of them, he could be simply Leandros, and Roman knew everything that meant, all the struggles and baggage it entailed.
 He was able to exist as just another person in the world, one with a dear friend at his side.

 Well.
 Not so dear anymore.